owise1/ic-js/docs/ic.md

 * `https://web.archive.org/web/20070625161555im_/http://www.pantspantspants.biz/top-original.jpg` can be assumed to be an image of some kind (but lets be a little careful with location based urls because the thing that's there could change)
 * `0xed9bc30ffd85ace691fcbcd9487b37ca7818c072` a wallet address?
 * `http://owise1.guru/a-walk-in-the-park.ic` now here's where things start to get interesting. we can link to (and describe) another whole collection of thots.
-*  `/ipfs/QmZYk6ArdhH6AqE3hk1nfDnZf92DZaLHFiZWK8k9opPoSB/orbitdb-zdpuAm8F2GT1fhBto9NYT2AXP8fEfqdoC3K59qwukEZJ4zCmv-Feedback.ic` and here's a collection that will never change. so we can keep using it to connect larger and larger collections
+*  `/ipfs/QmZYk6ArdhH6AqE3hk1nfDnZf92DZaLHFiZWK8k9opPoSB/orbitdb-zdpuAm8F2GT1fhBto9NYT2AXP8fEfqdoC3K59qwukEZJ4zCmv-Feedback.ic` and here's a collection that will never change. so we can keep using it to connect larger and larger collections like building up DNA. ipfs really lend itself to this because, in theory, the more a file is used, the more nodes have it, the more likely it is to be saved

-Thots are by humans for humans.
+thots are first and foremost by humans for humans.
 They are not facts.
 In fact, they're not even true.
 They're not our "digital exhaust".

 Also, if it makes you more comfortable, you can just call them "tags".
 We're old.